Every business scans the marketplace for the best vendor so they can make an informed purchase.

 Management

 Having less than three bidders would mean that the process isn’t competitive, and there is scope for the buyer to get better pricing.
-Receiving more than ten bids can make the process time-consuming and complicated.
+Receiving more than 10 bids can make the process time-consuming and complicated.

 - Issue the document: Give your vendors sufficient time to work on the request for quote response.
 If you have provided adequate information about the business, project needs, and product specifications, expect very few follow-up questions.
 If you do happen to get vendor queries, make sure to respond to them promptly.